gpstar81/GPStar-proton-pack/OPERATION.md

 ### Optional Pack Features

 - 1989 sound effects mode available on the pack, it can be accessed from the Wand sub menu system or set with the advanced user configuration settings. **\*see below\***
-- Support for switches for cyclotron direction and to enable/disable smoke effects.
+- Support for switches for cyclotron direction and to enable or disable smoke effects.
 - Smoke effects with dedicated fans for the booster tube and N-filter.
-- Additional Lights available for the cyclotron panel and internal "cake" cyclotron.
+- Additional Lights available for the cyclotron panel, internal "cake" cyclotron and Power Cell.
 	- Automatically switches to internal "cake" cyclotron, if implemented (optional).
 	- This supports a 35 LED ring light (by default) to be installed in the "cake".
+Other size LED rings or LED setups are supported in the configuration settings.
+- Video game colours supported if using RGB supported LEDs for the Cyclotron Lid, internal "cake" cyclotron and Power Cell.

 ## Neutrona Wand